Next: Cyclic Redundancy Check: crc32

 The next three columns are the sum of each of the vector components in

 the difference.
-The last four columns are the averaged L1
+The last four columns are the averaged L1 norm,

-norm, minimum component absolute value, and
+the normalized L2 norm, minimum component absolute value, and

 maximum component absolute value of the difference; these columns